 Even after you think you're done vectoring, you're probably not!

 There's tons of editing to do after you "fill" the shapes because you can then see what needs more contrast, more kerning, etc. In this instance, I made lots of minor edits to help the overall color.
 Additionally, I altered the shape of the "Y" to extend into the negative space of the "N".

 The last step!
 For this piece, I added little "notches" to the enter and exit strokes of the letterforms.
 How would one vector something like this?
 Just remember to break things down into simple shapes or strokes again.
-For me, I knew it would be perfect to utilize some simple strokes created with the Pen Tool, but I changed the "Variable Width Profile" of the stroke to create the triangular shape.
+For me, I knew it would be perfect to use some simple strokes created with the Pen Tool, but I changed the "Variable Width Profile" of the stroke to create the triangular shape.
 You can see what I mean in the process below.

-I took the liberty of filming a very sped-up video of the whole lettering process.
+I took the liberty of filming a very sped-up video of the whole hand-lettering process.
 It took me a good two hours to complete this piece.
 Again, patience is key if you want your vector lettering to look exactly how you sketched it out!
-Feel free to watch the process below and see the extra step I took to take the vectored lettering to the next level.
+Feel free to watch the hand-lettering process below and see the extra step I took to take the vectored lettering to the next level.

-The below New York City piece is the finished vector after adding lots of extra details.
+The below New York City piece is the finished handwriting vector after adding lots of extra details.
 If you're curious as to how to create depth, texture, color combinations, etc., then my next tutorial will be perfect for you!
 Stay tuned for that in the next month or two.